August Garden Calendar

 Petunias getting ratty-looking?
 It's a good idea to cut all your annuals back by one- to two-thirds to encourage fuller, bushier growth with more flowers.
 In Zones 3-5, if your cool-season annuals such as snapdragons and lobelia have made it through summer's heat (they often die out in July and August), cut them back by about half to encourage a fresh flush of growth and bloom in the cooler temperatures of fall.

-Deadhead flowers regularly.
-Deadheading not only keeps your landscape tidy-looking, it also encourages certain flowers to bloom more.
+Deadheading flowers not only keeps your landscape tidy-looking, it also encourages certain flowers to bloom more.

-Mow high this time of year.
 Longer grass will shade the soil, conserving moisture and discouraging weeds.
 Mow 3 inches high for cool-season grasses such as Kentucky bluegrass and 2 inches for most warm-season grasses, such as Bermudagrass and zoysia.
-But don't let your lawn grow too high before you mow - the rule of thumb is never to remove more than one-third of the grass blade at a time, or you'll stress your grass.
+But don't let your lawn grow too high before you mow—the rule of thumb is never to remove more than one-third of the grass blade at a time, or you'll stress your grass.